aicis/fresco/doc/source/design.rst

 respect to the *types* we use the abstract factory pattern.
 Concretely, this means that FRESCO promotes a style where your application is *based on* some set of abstracts protocol factories.
-Instead of writing your application using, e.g., a BGW protocol factory, you should write it such that it relies on an abstract factory for secure finite field operations or, say, a factory for set intersection protocols.
+Instead of writing your application using, e.g., a SPDZ protocol factory, you should write it such that it relies on an abstract factory for secure arithmetic protocols.

 Suppose that your application produces set intersection protocols.
 When you want to run your application, you can either use a